Monsters in Dungeons & Dragons: Origins

-While many "bizarre and grotesque creatures" are original creations of Dungeons & Dragons, the inspiration for others includes mythology, medieval bestiaries, science-fiction, fantasy literature, and film.
+While many "bizarre and grotesque creatures" are original creations of Dungeons & Dragons, the inspiration for others includes real-world fauna, mythology, "bestiaries of the later Middle Ages", science-fiction, fantasy literature, and film.
 Mauricio Rangel Jiménez goes so far to say that a basic knowledge of mythology, religion and fantasy is required to keep pace with the game, although the "creatures were unbound by time or place" of their original sources and co-creator Gary Gygax "made them coexist in a single aggregate world".
 With regard to pre-modern sources, scholar Laurent Di Filippo remarked that game creators often do not rely directly on original texts.
 Rather the material undergoes "cultural processes of transmission which go from medieval sources to the productions of contemporary cultural industries [...].
 These transformations may be the result of translations or adaptations.
-This process of continuous evolution which involves both permanence and change is called "work on myth [Arbeit am Mythos]" by the German philosopher Hans Blumenberg."
+This process of continuous evolution which involves both permanence and change is called 'work on myth [Arbeit am Mythos]' by the German philosopher Hans Blumenberg."

 Because of their broad, inclusive background, D&D monsters have been called a pastiche of sources.
 In some cases, this has resulted in legal battles, such as when names taken from the works of J. R. R. Tolkien had to be changed due to copyright disputes.

 In game books, monsters are typically presented with illustrations, game statistics, and a detailed description.
 Monsters may be adapted to fit the needs of the game's writers and publishers, such as by describing combat abilities that may have been absent or only implied by an original source.
 Artistic renderings of various creatures have been a central tool for immersion in the game from the point of its creation.